phayena/Student_Performance_Analysis/README.md

 * writing scores: their score in writing

 #### Note: this data set is frictional accoding to kaggle where it was gotten from.
+### I used both python and Power BI for my Exploratory Data Analysis. which includes gaining insight from different graph plotted.